stephenlee66/bc2407-money-laundering-detection/README.md

 # 🏦 BC2407 — Money Laundering Detection

+Individual assignment for BC2407 Analytics II: Advanced Predictive Techniques, focused on detecting money laundering cases using classification techniques.

 ## 📌 Project Overview

 Individual assignment in developing a machine learning pipeline to detect money laundering across **1,054,321 banking transactions** spanning October 2022 to August 2023.
-Given severe class imbalance (only **0.94%** of transactions are laundering), the project prioritises **sensitivity** — correctly identifying true laundering cases — as missing a laundering transaction carries significantly higher risk than a false alarm.
+Given severe class imbalance (only **0.94%** of transactions are laundering), the project prioritises **sensitivity** (correctly identifying true laundering cases) as missing a laundering transaction carries significantly higher risk than a false alarm.

-The final Random Forest model achieves **86.33% sensitivity** and **96.10% specificity** with an overall accuracy of **96.01%**.
+The final Random Forest model achieved **86.33% sensitivity** and **96.10% specificity** with an overall accuracy of **96.01%**.

 ## 📂 Files